Rizwan-Ishaq/SocialGraphPage/index.md

 The Renaissance marked the end of the Middle Ages with a return to some of the ideas of the Ancient Greeks.
 To confine this period to only last the century from year 1500 to 1600 is definitely a bit of a stretch, but we concluded "The Renaissance" was the most fitting title for this period of time[^xxx4].

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph4_1500_1600.png?raw=true)
+_Network of the Philosophers of the Years 1500 to 1600_

 Number of nodes: 26 <br>
 Number of edges: 7 <br>